 Chad Michael Murray spent nearly a decade playing Lucas Scott on One Tree Hill.
-Before becoming associated with the TV show as the sensitive, book-loving, basketball-playing teen, he portrayed the polar opposite on Gilmore Girls.
+Before he joined the hit TV show as the sensitive, book-loving, basketball-playing teen, he portrayed a very different character in Gilmore Girls.
+After Murray left the latter, the series winked at viewers with its acknowledgment of his departure.

-Prior to becoming synonymous with the fictional town of Tree Hill, Murray spent time in another charming yet pretend locale: Stars Hollow.
+Prior to becoming synonymous with the fictional town of Tree Hill, North Carolina, a young Chad Michael Murray spent time in another charming yet pretend locale: Stars Hollow.
 On Gilmore Girls, he plays Tristan Dugray, a classmate of Rory Gilmore’s (Alexis Bledel) at Chilton.

 Murray makes his first appearance as Tristan in Gilmore Girls Season 1 Episode 2: “The Lorelais’ First Day at Chilton.”
 Although he’s considered the most eligible guy at the prestigious private school, Rory finds Tristan annoying.